k5602/Vulnera/README.md

 - Multi-tenant org/projects model and usage quotas

 If you want a dedicated tracking issue and milestone plan, open an issue and we’ll convert this roadmap into tasks with timelines.

+---

+## 🔐 Security Policy

+- Responsible disclosure: Please use GitHub Security Advisories (Report a vulnerability) for private coordination.
+Avoid public issues for security reports.
+- Secret management: On Azure, prefer Entra Managed Identities and Key Vault; avoid committing secrets or storing long‑lived tokens in plaintext env vars.
+- Target response time: within 72 hours.

+---

+## 🔁 Versioning & Releases

+- Semantic Versioning (SemVer): MAJOR.MINOR.PATCH.
+- Release notes and changelogs are published in GitHub Releases for this repo.
+- Every release is tagged; breaking changes are highlighted in notes.